South Carolina Gamecocks football under Steve Spurrier: Lasting effects

-The era oversaw an increase in the program's resources.
 In 2004, the Gamecocks had only one $1 million donor, but by 2020, they had "a handful of big-money boosters".
 Spurrier has commented: "A lot of fans and donors who could give big money to South Carolina saw the light at the end of the tunnel.
 'Hey, maybe we can win and win big.
 We can be relevant in football.
 We don’t have to look up to Florida and Georgia and Tennessee and all those guys anymore.'
 I think that really helped spur the boosters."

-There was also an increase in the expectations of the program and its fan base, previously considered defeatist or only interested in the rivalry game.
-(Note: Sources:) Spurrier and Hyman both personally pushed back against the program's low standards after their arrival.
+Spurrier's successor, Will Muschamp, was viewed with "raised expectations" by fans, who had been previously considered defeatist.
+(Note: Sources:) Both Spurrier and Hyman pushed back against the program's low standards after their arrival.

-Shane Beamer, former assistant under Spurrier, was rehired by South Carolina to be their 36th head football coach.
-At his introductory press conference, Beamer said: "If he hadn't hired me back in 2007, I probably wouldn't be standing here today."
+Shane Beamer, a former Spurrier assistant, replaced Muschamp as head coach.
+At his introductory press conference, Beamer said: "If (Spurrier) hadn't hired me back in 2007, I probably wouldn't be standing here today."

-Several Gamecock football traditions that began in the Spurrier era remain, including Sir Big Spur, (Note: Sir Big Spur, the University of South Carolina's official live gamecock mascot, debuted in baseball in 1999 but did not debut in football until 2006.)
+Several program traditions that began in the Spurrier era remain, including Sir Big Spur, (Note: Sir Big Spur, the University of South Carolina's official live gamecock mascot, debuted in baseball in 1999 but did not debut in football until 2006.)
 "Sandstorm", white rally towels, the "Welcome to Williams–Brice" pregame video, and the Gamecock Walk.
-"Sandstorm" and white towels are also now used at the university's other sports venues.
+By 2023, Beamer had described "Sandstorm" as being "synonymous with Gamecock athletics".